Catalysis of entanglement and other quantum resources: Approximate catalysis

 \end{theorem} We will present the proof of this theorem following the arguments of~\citet{Kondra2102.11136}.
 If $\rho^{AB}$ can be transformed into $\nu^{AB}$ with approximate catalysis, then for any $\varepsilon > 0$ there exists a catalyst state $\tau^{A'B'}$ and an LOCC protocol $\Lambda$ such that the final state $\sigma^{AA'BB'}=\Lambda(\rho^{AB}\otimes\tau^{A'B'})$ fulfills

 We further obtain

-where in the inequality we used the fact that the squashed entanglement does not increase under LOCC, and the equality follows from additivity of $E_\mathrm{sq}$ on tensor products.
+where in the inequality we used the fact that squashed entanglement does not increase under LOCC, and the equality follows from the additivity of $E_\mathrm{sq}$ on tensor products.
 From Eq.~(\ref{eq:SquashedEntanglementSuperadditive}) we further have

 Combining Eqs. (\ref{1ineq}) and (\ref{2ineq}) we obtain